David Cordier

-Life
+Life and career

 Born in Rochester, Kent, on 1 May 1959, Cordier was initially a boy soprano in the Cathedral Choir of his home town and a member of King's College Choir in Cambridge.
 After studying mathematics at the University of Cambridge, graduating with a master's degree, he studied voice at the Royal College of Music in London.

 He moved to Berlin in the 1980s where he regularly performed with Gustav Leonhardt and Musica Antiqua Köln.
 He later took residence in Cologne.
 Cordier's repertoire includes music of the 16th and 17th centuries, and contemporary music.
 He is known for his interpretations of roles in operas by Georg Friedrich Handel, including the title roles of Giulio Cesare, Ezio, Ottone, Radamisto and Flavio.
 He appeared as Hamor in a staged version by Dietrich Hilsdorf of Handel's oratorio Jephtha at the Theater Bonn.

 Roles in contemporary opera included Edgar in Aribert Reimann's Lear, Oberon in Britten's A Midsummer Night's Dream, Ligeti's Le Grand Macabre and one of the three sisters all scored for countertenor in Tri sestry by Eötvös.

 Cordier died after a long illness on 19 May 2025, at the age of 66.